Skip to main content

 name: Redact credit card numbers from payment-service

-description: Drop card_number field containing credit card data.
+description: Remove card_number field containing credit card data.

 log: